 Learn more about recognizing and reporting fake emails.

-One of our top priorities is protecting our members so we don’t allow offers to buy or sell items off our site.
+Protecting our members is one of our top priorities.
+We don’t allow offers to buy or sell items off our site.
 When this happens, it poses a risk of fraud and buyers and sellers aren’t covered by our protection programs if something goes wrong.